Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/vpc.md

 - A project can contain multiple VPC networks
 - The default quota for each project is 5 networks
 - VPC Networks can be shared or peered with other networks
 - These VPC networks do not have IP ranges(whereas AWS VPC networks have IP ranges).
-Google Cloud networks are global and span across all available regions
+Google Cloud networks are global and span across all available regions (whereas AWS VPC networks are regional)
 - Inside networks we can segregate resources in subnetworks.
 Subnets and subnetworks refer to the same term
 - There are 3 types of networks:
     - Default: every project is provided with a default network.
 This network has a subnet in each region with non-overlapping CIDR ranges and default firewall rules (SSH, RDP, ICMP from anywhere and egress traffic to anywhere)